Tony Horton (baseball): Career

 On July 2, Horton hit for the cycle in a 10–9 victory over the Baltimore Orioles.
 His playing career ended unexpectedly on August 28, after he took himself out in the fifth inning of the second game of a doubleheader against the California Angels.
 He was treated and recovered, but the stress of professional baseball forced him to leave the game prematurely; he had played his last game three months shy of his 26th birthday.
-His manager, Alvin Dark, in his book When in Doubt, Fire the Manager, would call Horton's sudden exit “the most sorrowful incident I was ever involved in, in my baseball career.”
+His manager, Alvin Dark, in his 1980 book When in Doubt, Fire the Manager, would call Horton's sudden exit “the most sorrowful incident I was ever involved in, in my baseball career.”

-In his very short career, Horton batted .268 with 76 home runs and 297 RBIs in 636 games played.
+In his career, Horton batted .268 with 76 home runs and 297 RBI in 636 games played.
 His early exit from the game has often been tied to Indian lore with the Curse of Rocky Colavito.